“If you care and support your staff properly, they can then care and support your clients properly. They can’t give what they don’t have!”

 This is fundamental to developing skills and embedding practice.

-We offer follow-up sessions with training participants four weeks post-training and then at regular intervals, so the team can ask questions, discuss progress to deepen their learning and successfully embed the training.
+We offer follow-up sessions with training participants four weeks post-training and then at regular intervals, so the team ask refresh content based on situations since the training, ask questions, discuss progress to deepen their learning and successfully embed the training.

 “Simon’s training style gave me confidence …”